dagger/dagger/docs/v0.3/sdk/cue/core-concepts/1247-dagger-fs.md

 `core.#Mkdir` is the dagger equivalent of the `mkdir` command: it takes as `input` a `dagger.#FS` and retrieves a `dagger.#FS` containing the newly created folders.

-As Dagger-Classic is statically typed, you can look at an action definition to see the types that an action requires or outputs.
+As Dagger CUE is statically typed, you can look at an action definition to see the types that an action requires or outputs.
 In most cases, an action will either take as input a `dagger.#FS` or a `docker.#Image`.
 Let's look inside a `docker.#Image` to see the `#FS` inside.

 #### Dissecting `docker.#Image`